 Public involvement is a major component of the transportation planning and programming processes.
-NCTC makes a concerted effort to solicit public input from all Nevada County residents, including under-represented groups, in many aspects of transportation planning within Nevada County.
+NCTC makes a concerted effort to solicit public input from all Nevada County residents, including underrepresented groups, in many aspects of transportation planning within Nevada County.
 Specific examples are listed below:

-- ♦ NCTC maintains a website (www.nctc.ca.gov), and a Facebook page to keep the public informed of transportation planning and programming efforts underway in Nevada County.
-Agendas are posted on the bulletin boards of local jurisdictions and emailed to mobile home parks, residential homeowners associations, senior centers, environmental advocates, associations representing the private sector, and individuals that have asked to be included on the distribution list. - Articles on the preparation of the Regional Transportation Plan (RTP) and Regional Transportation Improvement Program (RTIP), as well as the public comment periods, are posted on the NCTC website. - Copies of the Draft RTP are made available for review at the main public libraries in western and eastern Nevada County, as well as on the NCTC website. - Press releases are sent to the media establishments in western and eastern Nevada County announcing the Draft RTP is available for review and comment and noting some key findings. - Public hearings are held and noticed in the main newspapers in western and eastern Nevada County prior to adoption of the RTP and RTIP. - Each year public notifications are sent out to encourage participation in transportation planning processes, such as the annual unmet transit needs public hearing held by the Transit Services Commission (TSC) and numerous public workshops relating to the transportation projects and planning activities of NCTC. - In accordance with SB52, NCTC conducts outreach and Tribal Consultation on any projects for which NCTC is lead agency and files a Notice of Preparation, Notice of Mitigated Negative Declaration or Notice of Negative Declaration. - Citizens are encouraged to attend and speak at NCTC meetings on any matter included for discussion on the agenda at that meeting.
-During the COVID-19 restrictions on public gatherings, NCTC meetings and public workshops are held via teleconference (Zoom) and the public is invited to participate.
+- NCTC maintains a website (www.nctc.ca.gov), and a Facebook page to keep the public informed of transportation planning and programming efforts underway in Nevada County.
+Agendas are posted on the bulletin boards of local jurisdictions and emailed to mobile home parks, residential homeowners associations, senior centers, environmental advocates, associations representing the private sector, and individuals that have asked to be included on the distribution list. - Articles on the preparation of the Regional Transportation Plan (RTP) and Regional Transportation Improvement Program (RTIP), as well as the public comment periods, are posted on the NCTC website. - Copies of the Draft RTP are made available for review at the main public libraries in western and eastern Nevada County, as well as on the NCTC website. - Press releases are sent to the media establishments in western and eastern Nevada County announcing the Draft RTP is available for review and comment and noting some key findings. - Public hearings are held and noticed in the main newspapers in western and eastern Nevada County prior to adoption of the RTP and RTIP. - Each year public notifications are sent out to encourage participation in transportation planning processes, such as the annual unmet transit needs public hearing held by the Transit Services Commission (TSC) and numerous public workshops relating to the transportation projects and planning activities of NCTC. - In accordance with SB52, NCTC conducts outreach and Tribal Consultation on any projects for which NCTC is lead agency and files a Notice of Preparation, Notice of Mitigated Negative Declaration or Notice of Negative Declaration.
+While there are currently no federally recognized tribes located within Nevada County, NCTC consults with the Native American Heritage Commission to identify Native American tribal organizations with historic or cultural interests regarding lands in Nevada County.
+These groups include but are not limited to the Nisenan of the Nevada City Rancheria and United Auburn Indian Community (UAIC). - NCTC consults with USDA Forest Service Tahoe National Forest and Bureau of Land Management. - Citizens are encouraged to attend and speak at NCTC meetings on any matter included for discussion on the agenda at that meeting.